 There are no changes to the position on our permanent reinvestment of earnings from foreign operations.
-As ofDecember 31, 2019, we intend to distribute all of the earnings from Excel-Tech and Natus Ireland in excess of their operational needs.
-We have recorded a deferred tax liability of \$0.8 million accordingly for 5% Canadian withholding tax on the expected Excel-Tech distribution to Natus Ireland.
+As of December 31, 2020, we intend to distribute all of the earnings from Excel-Tech and Natus Ireland in excess of their operational needs.
+We have recorded a deferred tax liability of \$0.8 million accordingly for 5% Canadian withholding tax on the expected

+Excel-Tech distribution to Natus Ireland.
 Natus Ireland has 0% withholding tax under domestic exemption and therefore, no liability has been recorded.
-We intend on permanently reinvesting the earnings of remaining foreign subsidiaries.
+We intend to permanently reinvest the earnings of remaining foreign subsidiaries.
 The other remaining foreign subsidiaries have both the intent and ability to indefinitely reinvest its undistributed earnings.